 Whether you have type one or type two, diabetes is a challenging illness to live with.
-While numerous health complications are common, there’s a lot you can do to stay on top of your diabetes with healthy lifestyle habits.
-By following some simple tips, you can keep your blood sugar in check and prevent issues before they begin.
+Maribel Rivera, RD, LDN, AdventHealth Registered Dietician and Diabetes Educator shares, “while numerous health complications are common, there’s a lot you can do to stay on top of your diabetes with healthy lifestyle habits.
+By following some simple tips, you can keep your blood sugar in check and prevent issues before they begin.”

 Common Diabetes Complications

 When you have diabetes, it’s important to take care of yourself with consistency and compassion.
 Chronic high blood sugar can lead to complications such as:

 - Eye problems

 - Infections (such as your feet)

 Diabetes Care Tips